Using AIminify

 Using aiminify.minify in your Python code

-from aiminify.minify import main
+from aiminify import minify

 from your_project import model